 Use our energy comparison tool to find the best energy deal for your household in minutes.
 Simply filter your results to choose your tariff, and we'll take care of the switch for you.
 Plus, because we’ve partnered with leading comparison site MoneySuperMarket, you'll get access to exclusive energy deals that you won’t find elsewhere.

 Energy comparison sites

-These online price comparison sites comply with Ofgem's code of practice: The Confidence Code.
+Using one of the best energy comparison sites will help you find a good deal based on your own circumstances and home.
+These online price comparison sites comply with Ofgem's code of practice: The Confidence Code (opens in new tab).

 - Energy Helpline (opens in new tab)